 A loan that has been renegotiated due to a deterioration in the borrower's condition is usually considered to be credit-impaired unless there is evidence that the risk of not receiving contractual cash flows has reduced significantly and there are no other indicators of impairment.
-In making an assessment of whether an investment in sovereign debt is credit-impaired, the Bank considers the following factors.
+In assessing whether an investment in sovereign debt is credit-impaired, the Bank considers the following factors.